FACT-Finder-Web-Components/magento2-module/README.md

 You need also to add new suggest type in Your newly created channel, as it is described in section [New Suggest Type](#create-new-suggest-type).
 Also You need to set configuration option **Activate Enrichment feature** to value **Yes** in module configuration.

-despite the fact that due to the use of separate channels, the products data will not be mixed up with CMS, and you do not need to perform any additional operations to prevent CMS from appearing in the search results, this solution has one drawback.
+Despite the fact that due to the use of separate channels, the products data will not be mixed up with CMS, and you do not need to perform any additional operations to prevent CMS from appearing in the search results, this solution has one drawback.
 Two requests to FACT-Finder, will be performed in order to recieve full response: one for products and one for CMS content.
 To merge them before returning to browser, module uses proxy to prepare final response from two separate FACT-Finder response.
 Because of that, the performance of this solution will be lower, since all request are passed through Http server of Your Magento application.